-Fidel Castro’s Eldest Son ‘Fidelito’ Commits Suicide, Cuban State Media Reports
+Fidel Castro’s Eldest Son, ‘Fidelito,’ Commits Suicide, Cuban State Media Reports

 — BBC Breaking News (@BBCBreaking) February 2, 2018

 Upon his return, he was then placed in charge of Cuba’s entire nuclear program.
-Castro Díaz-Balart recently had a falling out with his father prior to his death in November 2016.
-At the time of his death, Castro Díaz-Balart held several positions in Cuba including being a scientific adviser to the state and the vice president of the country’s Academy of Sciences.
+Castro Díaz-Balart recently had a falling out with his father prior to his death in November, 2016.
+At the time of his death, Castro Díaz-Balart held several positions in Cuba, including being a scientific adviser to the state and the vice president of the country’s Academy of Sciences.

-Castro Díaz-Balart was married to Maria Victoria Barreiro and has had three children from his previous marriage, namely Fidel Antonio Castro Smirnov, Mirta María Castro Smirnova and José Raúl Castro Smirnov.
+Castro Díaz-Balart was married to Maria Victoria Barreiro and had three children from his previous marriage, namely Fidel Antonio Castro Smirnov, Mirta María Castro Smirnova, and José Raúl Castro Smirnov.
 Castro Díaz-Balart has a number of politically active family members on his mother’s side in Miami, which includes Florida congressman Mario Díaz-Balart.
-The Cuban State Media has also revealed that Castro Díaz-Balart’s funeral arrangement are being handled by his family, but no other details have been announced.
+The Cuban State Media also revealed that Castro Díaz-Balart’s funeral arrangements are being handled by his family, but no other details have been announced.